vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/AmyRussell-JordanQuinn/after-1-template.md

 How to get emails not to land in spam (pairing with Ian on Monday to resolve) Personal life for J
 #### Deliverables for next checkin:
+See Styles coming together
+Pairing on email with Ian... get it working
+Initial Call to firebase (post new roaster)
+Ideally, googleAuth done as well
+Work on test suite